12 Top-Rated Weekend Getaways in Iowa

-One of the Great Lakes of Iowa in the northwest region of the state, Lake Okoboji attracts visitors and families from across Iowa for water-based activities, including fishing, boating, swimming, and lakeshore dining.
-Offering plenty to do for land lovers, too, Lake Okoboji also includes other popular attractions like the Iowa Great Lakes Maritime Museum, Arnold's Park Amusement Park, and the Dickinson County Nature Center.
-For wintertime attraction, activities like ice fishing, ice-skating, and cross-country skiing tend to reign supreme.
+Lake Okoboji also Offers plenty to do for land lovers, too.
+Other nearby attractions include the Iowa Great Lakes Maritime Museum, Arnold's Park Amusement Park, and the Dickinson County Nature Center.
+And for wintertime attractions, activities like ice fishing, ice-skating, and cross-country skiing tend to reign supreme.

 9. Cedar Falls

 With a charming downtown district adjacent to the University of Northern Iowa campus, Cedar Falls provides a small-town feel with an abundance of fun things to do.
 The outdoor environment is easy to explore in Cedar Falls with places like George Wyth State Park and Hartman Reserve Nature Center.
 And a plethora of cycling trails and pedestrian paths make this university city one of the most bike-friendly in the state.

 For a hip and historic place to stay in Cedar Falls, The Black Hawk Hotel on Historic Main Street provides modern amenities with stylish décor.
 This stylish place to stay is in the perfect location next to downtown and the river.
 From its ornate lobby, visitors easily access other things to do in Cedar Falls, like Gateway Park and the Ice House Museum.